andrewooi924/java-roguelike-game/design-docs/REQ4_DesignRationale.md

 ## Rationale

-The Consumable interface will have two methods that need to be implemented.
+The Consumable interface will have one method that need to be implemented.

-1. effect() - This will return the `Status` that consuming it will give.
-For example, consuming a SuperMushroom would give it a TALL status, so this would return `Status.TALL`
 2. consume(Actor, GameMap) - This will execute when the item is eaten.
 The reason for having this is that we want to allow for custom code to be run depending on the class implementing it.
 For example, PowerStar not only